- Home - Blue Palmetto Home Inspection of Summerville and Charleston

 incorporated as part of the appliance, a sediment trap shall be

-installed downstream of the appliance shutoff valve
+installed downstream of the appliance shutoff valve as close to

 the inlet of the appliance as practical.
 The sediment trap shall